Choosing between Lemlist and Clay for your go-to-market workflow often comes down to five questions:

 Your team spans sales, marketing, and RevOps and needs a shared intelligence layer

-You're building AI agents or custom workflows that need GTM data infrastructure
+You are building AI agents or custom workflows that need a verified GTM data foundation

 Start with ZoomInfo Lite for free, or request a demo of the full platform.